 Since I have been attempting Ketogenic diet, I have realised that I am a slave to sugar and grains.
 I lasted all of two days, and then all hell broke lose.

 In retrospect, I realised that my way of eating was one sent straight from hell of obesity, and in order to follow any extreme diets, I need to make a few changes and transition to the other side of the fence.
+My friend has told me that in order to think about going on no sugar diets, that I need to know everything about it before jumping in feet first.
+Surprisingly, there is just so much that you need to know before deciding to make this change.
 So, in order to follow a low-carb-high-fat diet, I need to first get accustomed to sugar-free lifestyle and here are some tricks for me (and you) to get started with.